hind-sagar-biswas/Ramayana/README.md

 # Valmiki Ramayana Reader

-A python GUI reader for Valmiki Ramayana with Sanskrit Slokas and English meanings with Sloka breakdowns.
+A python GUI reader for Valmiki Ramayana with Sanskrit Slokas and English meanings with Sloka **breakdowns**.

 ## Preface